EmerisHQ/demeris-backend/README.md

   ./local-env.sh [command]

 Available Commands:
   up 		 Setup the development environment down 		 Tear down the development environment connect-sql 	 Connect to database using cockroach built-in SQL Client

 Flags:
-  -n, --cluster-name 	 Kind cluster name
+  -p, --port 	 The local port at which the api will be served -n, --cluster-name 	 Kind cluster name
   -b, --build 		 Whether to (re)build docker images -h, --help 		 Show this menu